Kevin-Kolyakov/sleec-intellij-plugin/README.md

 ---

 #### Method 2: Install from JetBrains Marketplace
-1. Download and install IntelliJ IDEA.
-You can get the Community Edition for free [here](https://www.jetbrains.com/idea/download/?section=windows).
+1. Download and install IntelliJ IDEA 2021.3.3.
+You can get the Community Edition for free when you scroll down [here](https://www.jetbrains.com/idea/download/other.html).
 2. Download and install Python from the official website [here](https://www.python.org/downloads/).
 3. Install the following Python packages:
    ```